-H-STAR is a crossroads for people, expertise, projects and programs that connect Stanford resources in human sciences with research and innovation about information technology.
-The social problems found at this intersection are significant, challenging, and in flux, in part because there is no social equivalent to Moore’s Law — technological capabilities are expanding far more rapidly than social and cultural adaptations to their properties and prospects.
+H-STAR was a crossroads for people, expertise, projects, and programs that connect Stanford resources in human sciences with research and innovation about information technology.
+The social problems found at this intersection were significant, challenging, and in flux, in part because there was no social equivalent to Moore’s Law — technological capabilities are expanding far more rapidly than are the social and cultural adaptations to their properties and prospects.

-At the individual level, technology is difficult to use, limiting its potential benefits: it can join people — but also separate them; it can teach — but also distract and create new inequities; and it can accelerate work and life — but also interfere and overwhelm.
+At the individual level, technology may be difficult to use, limiting its potential benefits: it can join people — but also separate them; it can teach — but also distract and create new inequities; and it can accelerate work and life — but also interfere and overwhelm.